Clássico dos Milhões: History

-At a time, the rivalry was personified in both players, still today considered the two most important players of each clubs' history that played for about the same time lapse.
-Though Roberto started playing earlier, both reached early stardom around 1974 and continued until the late 1980s.
-Both players crystallized their teams' style of play, Zico embodying the more technical, refined Flamengo of the 1980s and Roberto the attacking and passionate style of Vasco at the time.
-His nickname, Dinamite, came after his powerful shots, given at the time he scored his first goal as a professional in 1972.
-The first big matches between the two started in the play-offs of 1976 Taça Guanabara, where Zico missed a penalty kick, awarding the turno title to Vasco.
+In the 1970s and 1980s, the rivalry was embodied by Roberto Dinamite and Zico (something like the Bird–Johnson rivalry in the NBA), still considered the two most important players in the history of each club, who played for approximately the same period.
+Both players crystallized the playing style of their teams, Zico personifying the more technical and refined Flamengo of the 1980s, and Dinamite the offensive and passionate style of Vasco at the time.
+The first major matches between the two began in the 1976 Taça Guanabara playoffs, where Zico missed a penalty, giving Vasco the comeback title.
 The same occurred a year later, giving Vasco the overall title.
-Later on, Flamengo had a clear edge as it swept all turnos in 1978 and 1979 (including the 1979 Special championship).
-In the early 1980s, Vasco saw Flamengo raise to its three national titles then but still consistently gave a run for the money of their arch-rivals, as in the 1980 finals.
-After being the runners-up three times in a row, from 1978 to 1981, ending behind Flamengo and Fluminense, Vasco eventually defeated the brilliant world-champion Flamengo side in 1982 to win the Carioca title again.
-Both players always displayed enormous respect for their opponents and somehow were constantly admired by the other side.
+Later, Flamengo had a clear advantage, winning every tournament in 1978 and 1979.
+In the early 1980s, Vasco saw Flamengo win its three national titles, but still constantly challenged its archrivals for the title.
+After finishing runner-up to Flamengo in 1981, Vasco eventually defeated Flamengo's brilliant intercontinental champion team to win the 1982 Campeonato Carioca title again.
+Dinamite and Zico always showed enormous respect for their opponents and, in some way, were constantly admired by each other.